shallowgator/english-for-designers/01-one-word/index.md

-# “Enough is enough and I’ve had enough.”
+# Enough is enough and I’ve had "enough"
+by Matus Seliga
+12.12.2023

 ![A short animation of a poker face transforming into a distorted screaming frog face.
 Animated GIF.](https://github.com/shallowgator/english-for-designers/assets/149425864/6244bb12-0173-4e92-b092-b9416ed85a0ewidth="48")